-James C. O’Brien is a Principal of Albright Stonebridge Group, a global strategy firm, and a member of the Management Committee of Albright Capital Management, an affiliated investment advisory firm focused on emerging markets.
-Mr. O’Brien works with clients on portfolios across a broad public-private spectrum, including consumer goods, health, entertainment, the environment, and finance.
+Mr. O’Brien is also a member of the Management Committee of Albright Capital Management, an affiliated investment advisory firm focused on emerging markets.

-Previously, Mr. O’Brien served in the Clinton Administration’s State Department as special presidential envoy for the Balkans, with responsibility for U.S. diplomatic, economic, and security policy in the region.
+Previously, Mr. O’Brien served in the State Department as Special Presidential Envoy for the Balkans, with responsibility for U.S. diplomatic, economic, and security policy in the region.
 He also served as Senior Adviser to Secretary of State Madeleine Albright, as well as Principal Deputy Director of Policy Planning, charged with post-conflict planning and ensuring that the Department’s priorities and its $23 billion budget were aligned.

-He participated in numerous high-profile international negotiations, including during the Dayton Agreement, which ended the Bosnian conflict; guiding U.S. support for the International Tribunal for the former Yugoslavia; and finalizing agreements to control weapons of mass destruction in the former Soviet Union.
+Mr. O’Brien participated in numerous high-profile international negotiations, including the Dayton Agreement, which ended the Bosnian conflict.
+He also guided U.S. support for the International Tribunal for the former Yugoslavia, and finalized agreements to control weapons of mass destruction in the former Soviet Union.